Choose digital tools that are fit for purpose

 - Clarify the purpose of the project

-- Use the language of your stakeholders
+- Use the language your stakeholders use

 - Demonstrate organizational commitment from the top